NadeemShadan/angularInfyScroll/README.md

 ## How to use

-Make the script is included in index.html
+Make sure the script is included in index.html

 Inject in app.js
 ```js